For Remote Workers

 Can I open a bank account?

 Yes.
 With your Cédula, you can open local bank accounts.
-Our Standard and Premium packages include a banking introduction.
+Our Premium and Investor packages include a banking introduction.

 Is the internet good enough for remote work?